 Your parcel will be delivered to your doorstep quickly and easily.

 Acne is a skin condition in which the sebaceous follicle becomes inflamed.
 The condition manifests itself mainly where the most active sebaceous glands are located, namely on the face in the so-called T-zone (forehead, nose and chin), back, neck, throat and shoulders.
 The condition occurs mainly in puberty in young people and young adults between the ages of 12 and 24 (85%) and tends to disappear before the age of 25.
 In later life, it occurs more often in women than in men.

 What are the causes of acne?

-Thicker sebum combined with dead skin cells and thicker sebum can clog the pores.
-This can cause blackheads.
-A blackhead or comedo can have a black dot or a white dot.
-The blackheads with a white tip are deeper and can close off the entire pore.
-In addition, there is a keratosis of the excretory duct of the sebaceous gland, which further clogs up the pore.
+Thicker sebum combined with dead skin cells can clog the pores however, and this can cause blackheads.
+A blackhead, or comedo, can have a black or a white dot.
+Those with a white tip are deeper and can close off the entire pore.
+In addition, there is a keratosis (scaling over) of the excretory duct of the sebaceous gland, which further clogs up the pore.
 The sebaceous glands contain bacteria that convert the sebum into fatty acids.
 Due to the accumulated sebum and the irritating fatty acids, the clogged sebaceous glandular follicle expands further and further and eventually tears open.
-The irritants enter the adjacent skin and cause inflammation, resulting in spots and pimples.
+The irritants enter the adjacent skin and cause inflammation, resulting in acne, i.e. spots and pimples.